Normal generators for mapping class groups are abundant: Stretch factors and intersection numbers

 \begin{proposition} Let $g \geq 1$ and let $f \in \Mod(S_g)$ be pseudo-Anosov.
 Let $c$ be a curve in $S_g$ that is shortest with respect to some $f$-metric.
 If the stretch factor of $f$ is less than or equal to $\sqrt[k]{n/2}$ then $i(c,f^k(c)) < n$. \end{proposition}

 In the paper by Farb, Leininger, and the second author, the statement of Proposition~\ref{flm} is less specific, saying only that if the stretch factor of $f$ is less than $n/2$ then there exists a curve $c$ with $i(c,f(c)) < n$.
 However, the proof there, plus the facts that the stretch factor of $f^k$ is the $k$th power of the stretch factor for $f$ and that an $f$-metric is also an $f^k$-metric, proves the statement given here, and we will need this more general statement.
+Specifically, we will apply the proposition in the cases $1 \leq k \leq 3$.